Passive Investing Ideas: Unlocking the Power of Investor Psychology

 Smart Beta Strategies Explained: Innovative Beta strategies use various factors such as value, momentum, quality, low volatility, and size to select and weigh stocks.
 For instance, a value-focused Smart Beta strategy might overweight undervalued stocks, while a momentum strategy might focus on stocks with strong recent performance.

 Hypothetical Scenario: Imagine an investor named Sarah looking to boost her returns without deviating too far from a passive approach.
-She decided to invest in a Smart Beta ETF that focuses on low volatility.
+She decided to invest in a Smart Beta ETF focusing on low volatility.
 This ETF selects stocks with lower price volatility to provide more stable returns during market downturns.

 Over five years, Sarah’s Smart Beta ETF outperforms a traditional market-cap-weighted index fund by 1.5% annually.
 During the market correction, her ETF experienced less drawdown than the broader market, showcasing the benefits of the low volatility factor.